section-engineering-education/engineering-education/articles/performance-optimization-techniques-for-node-js/index.md

 - [Newrelic](https://newrelic.com/products/application-monitoring)
 - [Stackify](https://stackify.com/retrace/)

-You may consider using [Google Analytics](https://analytics.google.com/analytics/academy/course/6) to get insights such as user visits, traffic, traffic sources, bounce rate, user retention rate, sessions, session durations as well as page views.
+You may consider using [Google Analytics](https://analytics.google.com/analytics/academy/course/6) to get insight such as user visits, traffic, traffic sources, bounce rate, user retention rate, sessions, session durations as well as page views.

 Node.js monitoring frameworks include [Hapi](https://github.com/hapijs/hapi), [Restify](http://restify.com/), [Derby](https://derbyjs.com/), [Express](https://expressjs.com/), [Koa](https://koajs.com/), and [Mocha](https://mochajs.org/).

 ### Keeping your Code Light and Compact
 When developing mobile and web apps, make sure you apply the concept of making your codebase small and compact for both the client code and server code.
-This will reduce latency and increase speed for load time.
+This will reduce latency and load times.

 When it comes to making your code light, a single page web app is a great choice to consider.
 For example, let's assume your web app has a page with six JavaScript files.
 When this page is accessed in the browser, that browser will make six HTTP requests to fetch all your files.
 This will create a block and wait scenario.
 This is a good example of when you could minimize and link your multiple files into one to avoid scenarios like this.